 Nearly every business relationship involves a contract.
-At the crux of every contract is back-and-forth negotiation.
+At the crux of every contract is back-and-forth negotiation and contract management.
 This chess-like undertaking requires purposeful and good-faith cooperation on both sides.

-As such, here are 8 contract negotiation strategies to improve your contract negotiation processes.
+As such, here are 8 contract negotiation strategies to improve your contract negotiation and contract management processes.

 #1 – Begin Drafting the Contract With a Template